- 1 How much does Uber pay?

-How much do Uber drivers make?
+How much do Uber drivers make and How much do Uber drivers make in 2017??
 You will find the answer to these questions and more here, but let me back up a little bit: Before I started driving for Uber, I was making $9 an hour at a minimum wage job.
 It was hard work, I had little to no flexibility in my work schedule, and the pay was only barely enough to survive.
 So how much do uber drivers make?

 Now… how much money do Uber drivers make?
 As an Uber driver here in Los Angeles, I usually make between $19 and $23 an hour.
 It pays my bills, while keeping my schedule completely flexible, which is very important for me as an actor.
 Driving for Uber, I do not need another job.

 - How much do Uber drivers make per ride?

 - What can you expect to make as an Uber driver in general?